30 Types of Beetles in Wisconsin

 These types of beetles in Wisconsin feed on the fungus growing on decaying organic matter and can be seen wandering around in search of food during the warmer months.

-While they don’t cause any damage to humans or property, they are important members of their local ecosystem as they help to break down dead wood and return it to the soil.
+While they don’t damage humans or property, they are important members of their local ecosystem, helping to break down dead wood and return it to the soil.

 26. Carolina Pine Sawyer